kumahq/kuma-website/app/docs/dev/policies/mesh.md

 title: Mesh
 ---

-This resource describes a very important concept in Kuma, and that is the ability of creating multiple isolated service meshes within the same Kuma cluster which in turn make Kuma a very simple and easy project to operate in environments where more than one mesh is required based on security, segmentation or governance requirements.
+This resource describes a very important concept in {{site.mesh_product_name}}, and that is the ability of creating multiple isolated service meshes within the same {{site.mesh_product_name}} cluster which in turn make {{site.mesh_product_name}} a very simple and easy project to operate in environments where more than one mesh is required based on security, segmentation or governance requirements.

 Typically we would want to create a `Mesh` per line of business, per team, per application or per environment or for any other reason.
 Typically multiple meshes are being created so that a service mesh can be adopted by an organization with a gradual roll-out that doesn't require all the teams and their applications to coordinate with each other, or as an extra layer of security and segmentation for our services so that - for example - policies applied to one `Mesh` do not affect another `Mesh`.

-`Mesh` is the parent resource of every other resource in Kuma, including:
+`Mesh` is the parent resource of every other resource in {{site.mesh_product_name}}, including:

 * [Data plane proxies](/docs/{{ page.version }}/explore/dpp)
 * [Policies](/policies)

-In order to use Kuma at least one `Mesh` must exist, and there is no limit to the number of Meshes that can be created.
+In order to use {{site.mesh_product_name}} at least one `Mesh` must exist, and there is no limit to the number of Meshes that can be created.
 When a data plane proxy connects to the control plane (`kuma-cp`) it specifies to what `Mesh` resource it belongs: a data plane proxy can only belong to one `Mesh` at a time.

 {% tip %}
-When starting a new Kuma cluster from scratch a `default` Mesh is being created automatically.
+When starting a new {{site.mesh_product_name}} cluster from scratch a `default` Mesh is being created automatically.
 {% endtip %}

 Besides the ability of being able to create virtual service mesh, a `Mesh` resource will also be used for: